 The hunting of kangaroos is barbaric and, given the availability and superiority of synthetic shoe material, needless.
 What’s worse, in addition to the approximately 1.7 million kangaroos shot in the dead of night each year, about a half a million joeys are killed as collateral damage.
 The infants are pulled from the pouches of their dead mothers and killed immediately, usually by being bludgeoned to death against the bumper of the assassins’ trucks.

 The two groups have been successful, after years of online and instore protests, in persuading Puma and Nike to stop manufacturing shoes from kangaroo parts.
-Now, with the Don’t Be a Dick’s campaign, they hope to apply pressure against the hold-out brands by expressing their revulsion against this major reseller.
+Now they hope to apply pressure against the hold-out brands by expressing their revulsion against this major reseller.

 Joining host Joseph Grove are Jennifer Skiff and Kate Schultz Barton.
 Skiff is the director of international programs for the organizations.
-A dual citizen of Australia, she shares firsthand knowledge of kangaroos, their nature and their role in Australian culture.
-Barton is senior attorney for the organization and led several suits brought against retailers in California who sold kangaroo-sourced shoes, where such sales are illegal.
-Barton also discusses the newly filed Kangaroo Protection Act (H.R.
-4995), introduced by U.S. Representatives Brian Fitzpatrick, R-Penn., and Jan Schakowsky, D-Ill.
+A dual citizen of Australia, she shares firsthand knowledge of kangaroos, their nature and role in Australian culture.
+Barton, senior attorney for the organization, led several suits brought against retailers in California who illegally sold kangaroo-sourced shoes.
+Barton discusses the newly filed Kangaroo Protection Act, H.R.
+4995.

 Debunking the Myths Against Soy | Episode 62